-Have you overheard friends or family members talking about the Best Start Grant?
-Perhaps you’re wondering exactly what the Best Start Grant is and whether or not you’re eligible to apply?
-We’re here to explain all with our simple guide to the Best Start Grant.
+Have you overheard friends or family members talking about the Best Start Grant or Best Start Foods?
+Perhaps you’re wondering exactly what the Best Start Grant and Best Start Foods are.
+Are you eligible to apply?
+We’re here to explain all with our simple guide to these grants.

 The Best Start Grant is also known as the early learning payment.
 It’s actually divided into three cash payments which you can apply for, depending on your child’s age: